inan7978/basic-calc/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a basic calculator.
+# This is a basic calculator.

+Not much else to it.